#5b5b5c;">I didn’t hear him; I felt him.

-When you pass a horrific car accident, or you hear someone being ridiculed, or you watch the news and another child has gone missing, you’ll feel it deeper, stronger, than ever before.
+When you pass a horrific car accident, or you hear someone being ridiculed, or you watch the news and another child has gone missing, you’ll feel it deeper and stronger than ever before.
 (That’s someone’s baby!)
 Bring up the subjects of foster care, starving children, or global pandemics, and you might become temporarily insane.
 Your heart won’t only feel heavier, it’ll periodically break under the pressure of a sad and scary reality that you just brought a newborn into.

 While I was Googling what would happen to my stomach, skin, feet, hips, and breasts, I didn’t realize that the real change wouldn’t be to my physical body, but my relationship with my body.

-Even now, six years later, I still have an appreciation and respect for this life-birthing machine.
-For my body’s capabilities.
-For all we’ve been through together.
+Even now, six years later, I still have an appreciation and respect for this life-birthing machine, for my body’s capabilities, and for all we’ve been through together.